 Whether you go edgy or romantic, the pixie is a statement-making look in the best possible way.
 Audrey Tautou keeps layers long and feathered to highlight texture and softness.

 A pixie is the perfect cut for coarse hair since it requires easy upkeep and minimal styling.
 Here, Lupita Nyong'o opts for a tapered cut in a style that favors volume and body up top.
-Apply a small amount of Charlotte Mensah Hair Oil to keep strands hydrated and healthy.
+Apply a small amount of Charlotte Mensah Manektti Hair Oil ($55) to keep strands hydrated and healthy.

 Long Layers: Wavy With Side Part